Tree-of-Evidence: Efficient "System 2" Search for Faithful Multimodal Grounding¶

 Overall Architecture¶

-The ToE framework consists of three phases.
-Phase I independently trains modality-specific classifiers (BiGRU for time series, frozen BioClinicalBERT for text).
-Phase II freezes the encoders and trains a lightweight MLP selector, learning evidence scores via STE top-k masking.
-Phase III performs beam search at inference time, constructing a compact evidence set by jointly optimizing three objectives: decision consistency, probability stability, and sparsity.
-Inputs are 24-hour ICU time-series windows and radiology report text segments; outputs are binary predictions along with corresponding evidence traces.
+The ToE framework consists of three phases: Phase I independently trains modality-specific classifiers (BiGRU for time series, frozen BioClinicalBERT for text); Phase II trains a lightweight MLP selector after freezing the encoders to learn evidence scores via STE top-k masking; Phase III executes beam search during inference to construct a compact evidence set by balancing three objectives: decision consistency, probability stability, and sparsity.
+Inputs consist of 24-hour ICU time-series windows and radiology report text snippets, while outputs include binary classification predictions and their corresponding evidence trails.
+Before entering this pipeline, inputs are categorized by "role": baselines like CXR/ECG serve as fixed context and are always retained, while vital sign windows and note snippets are the searchable evidence actually selected by the beam search.

 Key Designs¶

-Multimodal Role Separation (Context vs. Evidence):
+1. Multimodal Role Separation (Context vs. Evidence): Spending the search budget on dynamic signals

 Loss & Training¶